pdkit/pdkit/README.rst

 An example of how PDkit is used in clinical strudies of Parkinson's can be found in:

-E. Menozzi, A. Jha, R. Oyekan, S. Schreglmann, A. Latorre, E. Mulroy, G. Roussos, C. Stamate, I. Daskalopoulos, J.C.
+Elisa Menozzi, A. Jha, R. Oyekan, S. Schreglmann, A. Latorre, E. Mulroy, G. Roussos, C. Stamate, I. Daskalopoulos, J.C.
 Rothwell and K.P.
 Bhatia, Smartphone software for home monitoring of motor symptoms in Parkinson's disease: The CloudUPDRS Smartphone Software in Parkinson's (CUSSP) study, The International Congress of Parkinson's Disease and Movement Disorders, Nice, France, September 22-26. https://www.dcs.bbk.ac.uk/~gr/pdf/CUSSP.MDS2019.pdf

 The PDkit currently supports directly the following apps:  `cloudUPDRS <http://www.updrs.net>`_, `mPower <https://parkinsonmpower.org/>`_, `HopkinsPD <https://github.com/zad/HopkinsPD_Android>`_ and `OPDC <https://www.opdc.ox.ac.uk/opdc-smartphone-app-tests-for-early-signs-of-parkinson-s>`_.